icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09_instruments.md

 >4.
 A reliable method for the measurement of drop-size distribution should be developed.

-The rotating disk saw further use in the NACA era, largely by the National Research Council of Canada.
+The rotating disk saw further use in the NACA era, as we will see in the upcoming post "Conclusions of the Meteorological Instruments Thread".

 I do not know of further uses of the visibility meter.